Code-at-LTH/lthchallenge/index.md

 layout: default
 ---

-LTH Challenge is an individual programming competition aimed towards university and highscool students.
+LTH Challenge is an individual programming competition aimed towards university and high school students.

 ## 2020 Schedule and location